More

 The idea is that even if one factor is compromised, the unauthorized user would still need to breach at least one additional barrier to gain access, significantly complicating the intrusion process.

-Here are several key aspects that highlight how MFA enhances security:
+Here are several key aspects that highlight how mfa helps to enhances security:

 Reduces Risk of Exploited Credentials: Even if a hacker manages to discover a user’s password, they cannot easily bypass the second authentication factor without also having access to the user’s physical device or biometric information.

-Adapts to Regulatory Compliance Requirements: Many industries now require MFA under compliance standards for enhanced security, especially where sensitive data is involved, such as healthcare, financial services, and government.
+Adapts to Regulatory Compliance Requirements: Many industries now require MFA under compliance standards for extra layer of security, especially where sensitive data is involved, such as healthcare, financial services, and government.

 Multi-Factor Authentication Examples